 Fig. 3 shows the experimental results when tasks are framebased.
 DRIF and S-DRIF have similar performance when the workload is heavy, but DRIF achieves a lower PoF than MOO and S-DRIF in all the cases.
-The PoF of DRIF is 97.89%, 95.64%, 37.9%, and 18.89% of S-DRIF when the period is 700 ms, 800 ms, 900 ms, and 1000 ms, respectively.
-This reduced PoF guarantees the system can work without soft errors at least 2 minutes more than S-DRIF, and up to 10 hours.
+The PoF of DRIF is 97.89%, 95.64%, 37.9%, and 18.89% of S-DRIF when the period is 700, 800, 900, and 1000 ms, respectively.
+This reduced PoF guarantees the system can work without soft errors at least 2 min more than S-DRIF, and up to 10 h.
 Meanwhile, since our task migration considers the real-time and lifetime reliability constraints, the percentages of FS-RT and FS-LTR of DRIF, S-DRIF and MOO are close, especially when the workload is light.
 For the soft-error reliability, the PoF of DRIF is only 29.18%, 51.21%, 16.29%, and 15.04% of MOO.
-It means that the system can work successfully without soft errors 1.1 hours, 0.4 hour, 12.7 hours, and 100.8 hours more than MOO, respectively.
+It means that the system can work successfully without soft errors 1.1, 0.4, 12.7, and 100.8 h more than MOO, respectively.

-We extended the experiment to validate DRIF for a general periodic task set where tasks' periods and deadlines are equal but randomly generated in different ranges (see Fig. 4).
-The average PoF of DRIF is 81% of S-DRIF and 51% of MOO, which translates to DRIF allowing the system to successfully work for 17 minutes more than S-DRIF on average, and 63 minutes more than MOO on average.
+We extended the experiment to validate DRIF for a general periodic task set, where tasks' periods and deadlines are equal but randomly generated in different ranges (see Fig. 4).
+The average PoF of DRIF is 81% of S-DRIF and 51% of MOO, which translates to DRIF allowing the system to successfully work for 17 min more than S-DRIF on average, and 63 min more than MOO on average.
 Comparing to the results in Fig. 3, DRIF provides less benefits when tasks have different periods.
-The reason is that the workload in each sampling window varies dramatically, and DRIF guarantees the lifetime reliability constraint with a low core frequencies, which limits the performance in improving soft-error reliability.
+The reason is that the workload in each SW varies dramatically, and DRIF guarantees the lifetime reliability constraint with a low core frequencies, which limits the performance in improving soft-error reliability.
 However, DRIF is still a better approach than S-DRIF and MOO, and achieves a lower PoF.